Awards and Recognitions

 End of Life Option Act

-Located in the heart of beautiful San Francisco, St. Mary’s has a long history of educating physicians and providing care for the diverse San Francisco population.
-As our hospital’s motto states, “We started health care in San Francisco” and we continue to lead the way in healthcare reform today.
-Several years prior to the roll out of the Affordable Care Act, our residents were on the forefront of a progressive universal health care project called “Healthy San Francisco” (HSF) by providing care to the medically underserved population of our city.
-Today we continue to proactively participate in this important program, which represents the only option for OBAMA CARE ineligible patients to gain access to affordable health care (we are the official Hospital of the 3-time world champion San Francisco Giants and the San Francisco 49ers).
-It’s difficult to imagine a more diverse patient population; we care for patients across the entire socioeconomic spectrum and from around the world, and it’s true that the more you see the more you learn.
+Located in the heart of beautiful San Francisco (literally across the street from Golden Gate Park), St. Mary’s Medical Center has a 160-year history of educating physicians and providing care for the incredibly diverse San Francisco population.
+As our hospital’s motto states, “We started health care in San Francisco” and we continue to lead the way in health reform today: we are the only training program whose residents and faculty all participate actively in Healthy San Francisco, SF’s universal healthcare program for the medically underserved.
+We’re also the official healthcare provider for the world champion SF Giants, and we’ve been recognized as a center of excellence in cardiac care, stroke, geriatrics, joint replacement, diabetes, and bariatric surgery.
+It is difficult to imagine a more diverse patient population: we care for patients across the entire socioeconomic spectrum, and from around the world, and it is true that the more you see, the more you learn.

 I describe our residency as an academic program in a community setting.
 Our residents are strongly encouraged -and mentored- to engage in scholarly activities including research, quality improvement projects, abstract and poster presentations and authorship of systematic reviews and primary research manuscripts.
 More than half of our residents present posters at the American College of Physicians meeting each year, and senior residents have the opportunity to travel to the national Society for Hospitalist Medicine, SGIM or subspecialty society meetings to present their quality improvement or research work.
 Last year our residents’ group Quality Improvement initiative on Opioid Reduction, received recognition at the National ACP “big meeting”.